75lb/grunt-boil/README.md

 ## The "boil" task

-Use Boil to boilerplate new files (including content) and folder structures in your project.
-Common tasks you might run include:
+Use Boil to boilerplate new files and folder structures in your project.
+The kind of commands you might run include:

-Boilerplate a new "reddit" plug-in in the "news" package
+Create a new package structure called "Components"

-    $ grunt boil:plugin:news:reddit
+    $ grunt boil:package:Components

-Create a new package structure called "global-styles"
+Boilerplate a new "Person" module in the "Components" package

-    $ grunt boil:package:global-styles
+    $ grunt boil:module:Person:Components

-Generate an index page
+Generate the index page

     $ grunt boil:index

+..or the whole site

+    $ grunt boil:blog

 ### Overview
 In your project's Gruntfile, add a section named `boil` to the data object passed into `grunt.initConfig()`.